 3. Hopefully help reverse the mental health crisis currently devastating today’s youth.

 And the winner is…

-After being shortlisted to the final round along with three other teams on 29 March 2018, we presented our final concept in front a jury and a live audience on 2 June 2018.
-The shortlisted teams for the Victorian Design Challenge 2018 were:
+After being shortlisted for the final round along with three other teams on March 29, 2018, we presented our final concept in front of a jury and a live audience on June 2, 2018.
+The shortlisted teams for the inaugural 2018 Victorian Design Challenge were:

 Local Time — A collaboration between Matt Dwyer and Dr Sanne Oostermeijer (WINNER).

 Failure Place — A collaboration between Global South, Ivanhoe Girls Grammar School, The Space Agency, and Banyule City Council.

 Platform — A collaboration between Matt Calder, Courtney Brown, Olivia Potter, Lauren Garner, Will Muhleisen, Stephen Mintern, and Simon Robinson.